AMERICAN RABBIT HOUND ASSOCIATION

 judge does not have to see the rabbit to award the point.

-Clubs will be allowed to use running pens upon meeting the NKC guidelines
+1. Clubs will be allowed to use running pens upon meeting the NKC

-and with approval from the NKC.
-The running pen will be inspected by an NKC
+guidelines and with approval from the NKC.
+The running pen will be inspected

-fenced enclosure designed to hold rabbits.
-In case all cast will not be run
+judged in a fenced enclosure designed to hold rabbits.
+In case all cast will

-in enclosure, you will draw for the place where the casts will run so each
+not be run in enclosure, you will draw for the place where the casts will

 C. Strike